How to choose your sunglasses for trail running?

 One of the main criteria when choosing your sunglasses for trail running should be the weight.
 The lighter the frame, the sooner you forget about your glasses, meaning you can wear them comfortably from start to finish.
 But to keep them on your nose all race long or during training, your sunlenses mustn't alter your vision.

 Photochromic, transitioning, adaptive, variable, changing lenses… Whatever you want to call them, they do the same thing: they allow you to take just one pair of sunglasses with you no matter how bright it is and whatever the weather (sunny, cloudy, overcast)!
 A photochromic lens reacts to and is activated on contact with UV radiation.
 The stronger the sun, the darker the lens and vice versa; all in the blink of an eye and above all without you having to do anything!
 There are several protection category ranges (cat.
-1 to 3, cat.
-2 to 4), all that's left for you to do is choose the one that suits you best.
+0 to 3 and cat.
+1 to 3), all that's left for you to do is choose the one that suits you best.

 On top of protecting you against sunlight, wearing sunglasses in all weather, whatever the conditions, also allows you to protect your eyes against dust, wind and any other external elements that could obstruct your vision.